 The arrangements for setting the pay and remuneration of all the personnel of the Academy Trust are subject to the school teachers pay and conditions document.
 The determination of leadership pay is in line with the school group size and relevant scale points attributed to the group pay range.
-Recommendations for headteacher and executive headteacher pay increases is made by the CEO, with the support of the local governing board.
+Recommendations for headteacher and executive headteacher pay increases are made by the CEO, with the support of the local governing board.
 For one headteacher a single recruitment / retention payment is made in line with the STPCD that was in place at the time it was agreed.
-The pay of the CEO and CFO is determined by the Trust Board and pay is reviewed annually.
-Incremental rises are dependent upon the successful completion of the previous years' performance management cycle and quality assured by the Senior Leadership Team within each academy.
+The pay of the CEO is determined by the Trust Board and pay is reviewed annually.
+Incremental rises are dependent upon the successful completion of the previous year's performance management cycle.
 Recommendations for pay increases for all other members of staff are made by the local governing boards.

+Structure, governance and management (continued)

 h.
 Trade union facility time

 Relevant union officials

-Number of employees who were relevant union officials during the year 1 Full-time equivalent employee number 1
+Number of employees who were relevant union officials during the year Full-time equivalent employee number 2 1.5

 Percentage of time spent on facility time

-Percentage of total pay bill spent on facility time

 Percentage of time Number of employees

-0% 1

-1%-50% -

-51%-99% -

-100% -
+0% 1%-50% 51%-99% 100% - 2 - -

 Percentage of pay bill spent on facility time £

-Total cost of facility time -

-Total pay bill 10,820,696
+Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time 355 12,781,448 0.003 %

 Paid trade union activities

-Time spent on paid trade union activities as a percentage of total paid facility time - % i.
-Related parties and other connected charities and organisations
+Time spent on paid trade union activities as a percentage of total paid facility time 100 %

+i.
+Related parties and other connected charities and organisations hours